dewrawit/terminal-pacman/README.md

 * The game is **turn-based** rather than real-time.
 * Ghost movement and Pac-Man movement occur one turn at a time.
+* For simplification, the frightened period does not pause the global Scatter/Chase timer.
+It automatically set the timer to Chase once it ends.

 ## Requirements